computeronix/docker-gunbot/README.md

 ```
 In the above example, Gunbot would be available on `https://IPofCONTAINER:5010` and data would persist on the mounted directory `/host/directory/to/volume`.

+## Documentation
+The detailed documentation on how to use the container, background, future roadmap, etc are all located on the [(Unofficial) Gunbot Docker Container Docs](https://docs.gunthy.trade/) site.

 ## Support

 ### Need Help with Gunbot?